<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 Here are two aspects to consider when implementing search marketing:

-• Google AdWords
+• Google Ads

 • Be sure to use single keyword ad groups for lower costs and higher conversion rates.
-SKAGs allow you to have highly targeted messaging and bids, providing for all around better performance.
+SKAGs allow you to have highly targeted messaging and bids, providing for all-around better performance.
 If I only had one suggestion, this would be it.

 • Run experiments to test different bidding strategies every few months.
 Depending on your audience, Google may be more efficient at managing your bids than a human, and vice versa.
 If you like to be in control, try manual CPC.